 - Comments must be appropriate for all ages (no bad words …)

-Alice Enevoldsen is currently the planetarium specialist at Pacific Science Center in Seattle, Washington, a part-time evening Astronomy instructor at South Seattle Community College, and volunteers as one of NASA’s Solar System Ambassadors.
+Alice Enevoldsen is currently the planetarium supervisor at Pacific Science Center in Seattle, Washington, volunteers as one of NASA’s Solar System Ambassadors, and has been a part-time evening Astronomy instructor at South Seattle Community College.
 She has been working in planetariums since 1996, has a B.A. in Astronomy-Geology from Whitman College, and a Masters in Teaching from Seattle University.
 Her fascination with the stars led her to try her hand at astronomy research in Boston and Walla Walla, where she realized that her calling in life was actually to work in museums and be a translator for scientists.
 Now she works hard to share her love of the stars and excitement about astronomy with as many people as possible.